LiuElvin/STAT_302_Final_Project/README.md

   <img src="./img/contour_2d.png" height="300" />
 </p>

-## Simulation Study for Ad Hoc Network

-1. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).
+2. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).
 Specifically, we will use the acceptance-rejection algorithm.

 - Generate points uniformly in a three-dimensional rectangle.